llm-bible/llm-bible.github.io/_publications/schiller2024human.markdown

 ---
 layout: publication
-title: The Human Factor In Detecting Errors Of Large Language Models: A Systematic Literature Review And Future Research Directions
+title: The Human Factor In Detecting Errors Of Large Language Models\: A Systematic Literature Review And Future Research Directions
 authors: Schiller Christian A.
 conference: "Arxiv"
 year: 2024